Modern Swift Formatter API: Deep Dive and Customization Guide

 image-20210930142453213

-In the new API, everything is type-safe.
-Developers do not need to repeatedly consult documentation; your code can enjoy the benefits of compile-time checks.
+In the modern Formatter API, everything is type-safe.
+Developers don’t need to constantly refer to documentation; your code benefits from compile-time checks.

 Swift